alexander-pastukhov/saccadr/README.md

 ### Binocular data

-There are three ways in which binocular data can be treated based on the value of `binocular` parameter:
+There are three ways in which binocular data can be treated based on the value of the `binocular` parameter:

 * `binocular = "merge"` (default): sample votes are obtained from both eyes and for all methods and then averaged.
-This way only binocular saccades (i.e., eye movements with a sufficient temporal overlap between eyes) are detected. `Eye = "Binocular"` in saccade description.
+This way only binocular saccades (i.e., eye movements with sufficient temporal overlap between eyes) are detected. `Eye = "Binocular"` in saccade description.
-* `binocular = "cyclopean"` : binocular data is converted to an average cyclopean image before voting and saccades detection. `Eye = "Cyclopean"` in saccade description.
+* `binocular = "cyclopean"`: binocular data is converted to an average cyclopean image before voting and saccades detection. `Eye = "Cyclopean"` in saccade description.
-* `binocular = "monocular"` : saccades are extracted independently for each eye. `Eye = "Left"` or `Eye = "Right"` in saccade description.
+* `binocular = "monocular"`: saccades are extracted independently for each eye. `Eye = "Left"` or `Eye = "Right"` in saccade description.

 ```r
 data("single_trial_binocular")